Steve Bannon: Prosecutors arrest ex-Trump adviser over fraud | DW | 20.08.2020

-Authorities say the former White House adviser and three other people have been charged with deceiving donors to an online fundraising scheme called "We Build The Wall.''
+The former White House adviser and three other people have been charged with deceiving donors as part of a project called "We Build The Wall."
+It hoped to raise funds to help construct a wall along the US-Mexico border.

 Steve Bannon has been arrested after allegations of fraud relating to an online fundraising scheme, the US Justice Department said on Thursday.